Bwaller1331/Homework-Week-1/README.md

    ### Below is a screenshot of the website
    ***

-   [Horiseon Social Solutions]: Develop\assets\images\HSS.png "Horiseon Social Solutions"
+   ![Horiseon Social Solutions] Develop\assets\images\HSS.png "Horiseon Social Solutions"